Border between Austria and Italy

 Vignette requirement (or not?)

-Distance-based tolling
+Distance-based toll

 Most Italian motorways are subject to tolls, while expressways are generally free of charge.
-The motorway toll depends on the distance travelled and the vehicle class (e.g. number of axles) and is paid at toll stations.
+The motorway toll is based on the distance travelled and the vehicle class (e.g. number of axles) and is paid at toll stations.
 In Italy there are closed and open toll systems as well as free-flow systems:

 • ADAC toll box: Suitable for all vehicles regardless of height and weight.